doomnor/anki-manual-zh-tw/src/studying.md

 proceed to show you cards until the cards to be shown for the day have run out.

-While studying, you can return to the overview by pressing the <kbd>s</kbd> key on your keyboard.
+While studying, you can return to the overview by pressing the “s” key on your keyboard.

 ## Questions